PowerDNS/weakforced/docs/manpages/wforce.conf.5.md

         blacklistPersistReplicated()

+* blacklistRedisUsername(<username>) - Set the Redis username for authentication
+  to the redis DB.
+For example:

+        blacklistRedisUsername("foobar")

+* blacklistRedisPassword(<password>) - Set the Redis password for authentication
+  to the redis DB.
+For example:

+        blacklistRedisPassword("secret")

 * blacklistPersistConnectTimeout(<timeout secs>) - Set the connect
   timeout for connecting to the persistent redis DB.
 If the timeout is exceeded during connection at startup then wforce will exit,